mvarrieur/yankee-trail/src/pages/index.md

         sandwiches on grilled french bread!
 Weekend specials also offered!
          Mmm....

-        The restaurant will be open every Thurs - Sun from 7:00 a.m. - noon.
+        Our restaurant grand opening is Friday, Jun 26th, from 7:00 a.m. - noon.
+Beginning Jun 26th, our restaurant will be open every Thur - Sun from 7:00 a.m. - noon.
     - image: /img/fullroom.jpg
-      text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities.
+      text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine.
-    - image: /img/products-full-width.jpg
+    - image: /img/susan-varrieur.jpg
-      text: Our completely remodeled Breakfast Restaurant will be opening soon!
-Expertly managed and operated by Lise and Rick Miller of Salem, NH.
-Pending final remodeling details and inspections, our experienced and pleasant server, Susan Varrieur, will be standing by to ensure your every need is met.
+      text: Our completely remodeled Breakfast Restaurant opens Jun 26th!
+Our experienced and pleasant server, Susan Varrieur, will be standing by to ensure your every need is met.
 Be sure to visit hungry!
 An all American breakfast will be offered, including pancake pops on our children's menu, and Rick's famous breakfast sandwiches served on grilled italian bread loaves.
-The infamouse blueberry french toast and daily specials are sure to amaze!
+Bill's infamouse blueberry french toast will be offered among numerous daily specials, all of which are sure to amaze!
 We can't wait to serve our community and guests!
     - image: /img/rick-lise-miller-2-.jpg
-      text: >-
-        In February 2020, we welcomed Rick and Lise Miller to our team.
+      text: In February 2020, we welcomed Rick and Lise Miller from Salem, NH, to our team.
 Rick and Lise have graciously pulled themselves from the depths of retirement to work their magic in our kitchen.
 Lise is a former restaurant owner and brings with her behind-the-scenes restaurant experience, as much as she brings experience from behind the griddle.
 You will not be disappointed!

-        Our restraurant grand opening is Friday, Jun 26th, from 7:00 a.m. - noon.
-Beginning Jun 26th, our restaurant will be open every Thur - Sun from 7:00 a.m. - noon.

-        We look forward to serving you!
 ---